 Planning issues Has the property been extended / converted / altered?
-If yes, please comment in General Remarks Yes \boxtimes No

-General Remarks

-The subjects comprise a semi detached one and two storey ex Local Authority dwelling house set and quality dwellings affording ready access to facilities within the town.
-The property has undergous a conservatory to the frontage, external wall insulation and extension to the rear.
-We assume all rappropriate. jone various pa ast altera ations to provide

-At the time of inspection the property was noted to be in average condition for its age and modernisation and home improvement works throughout. type although requirir ig some e further

-Essential Repairs

-None.

-Estimated cost of essential repairs £ Retention recommended Yes No 🗌 Amou nt £

-Comment on Mortgageability

-The property is in mortgageable condition although the construction overclad with Swedish type lenders.
-Further advice from your mortgage advisor should be sought. house may no t be acc eptable to some

-Valuations (Assuming Vacant Possession)

-0,000

-Market value on completion of essential repairs

-Insurance Reinstatement value 200,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) - ,

-Is a Reinspection necessary? es 🗌 No
+If yes, please comment in General Remarks Ye s 🗆 No General Remarks The subjects comprise a large detached 13⁄4 storey dwelling house with integral garage set in The property was noted to be in average condition for one of its age and type though requir improvement works in future.
+Other accommodation - utility room and boot room.
+Essential Repairs None.
+Estimated cost of essential repairs £ Retention recommended Yes No 🗌 Amo unt £ Comment on Mortgageability The property is considered suitable for mortgage purposes, however, this may be restricted by due to t he exter nt of land included with the property.
+Further checks by a mortgage advisor should be sought as appropr iate.
+Valuations (Assuming Vacant Possession) Market value in present condition £ 330,000 Market value on completion of essential repairs £ Insurance Reinstatement value £625,000 (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Yes 🗌 No  3